nasa/astrobee/localization/sparse_mapping/readme.md

     -skip_bundle_adjustment

 option until the final map is computed, as this step can be time-consuming.
+Bundle adjustment must happen however eventually, before any map registration and rebuilding.

+#### Keeping first map fixed

-If the first of the two maps to merge is already registered, it may be desirable to keep that portion fixed during merging when bundle adjustment happens.
-That is accomplished with the flag -fix_first_map.
+If there are only two maps to merge, and the first of the two maps to merge is already registered, it may be desirable to keep that portion fixed during merging when bundle adjustment happens, to avoid redoing the registration, and perhaps to keep consistency with other work already done, such as a dense map product.

+Then, use the flag `-fix_first_map` when merging the maps.
+In this case, if an image shows in both maps, then, once the maps are merged, the camera poses of the shared images will be replaced with the ones from the first map, before reoptimizing the remaining camera poses from the second map.

 ### How to build a map efficiently

 Often times map-building can take a long time, or it can fail.
 A